KayJey/PassGen/README.md

 # PassGen
-An application to authenticate users and create a strong password.
+Python code to authenticate users and create a strong password.